adyu1121/BFsharp/README.md

 -------------
 `BF bf = new BF(input, output);`

-bf class accesses the property “Code” with the BF interpreter and enters the code to be translated.
+bf class accesses the property “Code” with the enters the code to be translated.
 --------------
 `bf.Code = "++++++++++
 \[>+++++++>++++++++++>+++>+<<<<-\]